 Norway House Cree First Nation

 Joseph Benjamin Keeper was on the Canadian team that competed in the 1912 Olympic Games in Stockholm.
-He raced in the 5,000 and 10,000-meter races, finishing fourth in the 10,000 event which no other Canadian to date has managed to match or supersede.
+He raced in the 5,000 and 10,000-metre races, finishing fourth in the 10,000-metre event which no other Canadian to date has managed to match or supersede.
 He is considered one of Canada’s greatest distance runners, is a member of the Canadian Olympic Hall of Fame and was inducted into the Manitoba Sports Hall of Fame in 1984.

 Keeper joined the army in 1916, and as a member of the 107th Pioneer Battalion, his outstanding aptitude for distance running was put to use as a dispatch carrier.
 In 1917, he and Tom Longboat won the inter-Allied cross-country championship near Vimy Ridge.

 Cote First Nation and Métis heritage